 This is a poppet and spring type back pressure reducing or bypass valve where the spring constantly opposes the pressure acting against the poppet which seals of the inlet port from the outlet port at the valve seat.
 The desired set pressure is achieved by compressing the spring until the spring force is adequate to balance the pressure force acting against the poppet.
 When the inlet pressure exceeds the set pressure, the poppet will open to relieve the excess pressure.
-This series is ideal for applications where back pressure is present.
+This series will operate in applications where back pressure is present or where the valve discharges directly to atmosphere.
 The piston is balanced and un-affected by downstream pressure.